celphin/Test1/README.md

 # Test1
-Learning how to use git
+This is the repo to learn how to git